azagniotov/stubby4j/docs/YAML.md

 ## YAML Configuration Sample

-When creating request/response data for the stub server, the config data should be specified in valid YAML 1.1 syntax:
+When creating request/response data for the stub server, the config data should be specified in valid YAML 1.1 syntax.
+Submit `POST` requests to `http://<host>:<admin_port>/stubdata/new` or load a data file (`-d` or `--data`) with the following structure for each endpoint:

+* `request`: describes the client's call to the server
+   * `method`: GET/POST/PUT/DELETE/etc.
+   * `headers`: a key/value map of headers the server should read from the request
+   * `url`: the URI string.
+GET parameters should also be included inline here
+   * `headers`: a key/value map of headers the server should respond to
+   * `postBody`: a string matching the textual body of the response.
+* `response`: describes the server's response to the client
+   * `headers`: a key/value map of headers the server should use in it's response
+   * `latency`: the time in milliseconds the server should wait before responding.
+Useful for testing timeouts and latency
+   * `body`: the textual body of the server's response to the client
+   * `status`: the numerical HTTP status code (200 for OK, 404 for NOT FOUND, etc.)

 ```yaml
 -  request: